ConnectedHomes/chaim/module/README.md

 `text` should be the returned text from a requests object.
 It should be convertable into json and then into a python dictionary.

+#### `myAccountList()`
+Returns a list of tuples describing your current chaim accounts

+`[(account, expire timestamp, expire string, default account),(...)]`

 #### `displayMyList()`
-lists the current chaim credentials you hold, along with their expiration times.
+Logs the current chaim credentials you hold, along with their expiration times.

 #### `requestList()`
-returns a list of all account ids and account names that chaim knows about
+Returns a list of tuples of all account ids and account names that chaim knows about

+`[(account number, account name),(...)]`

 #### `deleteAccount(account)`
-deletes the account credentials `account` from the credentials file
+Deletes the account credentials `account` from the credentials file

 #### `parkAccount(account)`
-removes the `account` definition from the credentials file and stores it for later use in the chaim-parked accounts file
+Removes the `account` definition from the credentials file and stores it for later use in the chaim-parked accounts file

 #### `unparkAccount(account)`
-removes the `account` definition from the chaim-parked accounts file, adds it to the credentials file and renews the credentials for it.
+Removes the `account` definition from the chaim-parked accounts file, adds it to the credentials file and renews the credentials for it.

 #### `listParkAccounts()`
-displays a list of parked accounts
+Returns a list of parked account aliases.

+`["cdev","hprod",...]`